Joint Warfighter Medical

 Michael Kaytor, Ph.D., Humanetics Corporation

-Supported by their FY16 PRMRP award, Dr. Kaytor’s team designed a new formulation, BIO 300 Oral Powder (previously known as BIO 301), which is amenable to a solid dosing form (tablet, capsule, etc.) to better suit the needs of deployed Warfighters.
+The BIO 300 Oral Suspension formulation does not lend itself to use by Warfighters in field operations.
+Thus, supported by their FY16 PRMRP award, Dr. Kaytor’s team designed a new formulation, BIO 300 Oral Powder, which is amenable to a solid dosing form (tablet, capsule, etc.) to better suit the needs of deployed Warfighters.
 The researchers rapidly developed and screened over 100 formulations, one of which (an amorphous dispersion) exhibited vastly improved oral bioavailability compared to BIO 300 Oral Suspension in animal studies and was sufficiently stable for further development efforts.
-The amorphous dispersion can be formulated into a variety of shelf-stable forms that are suitable for field operations and early formulations have demonstrated promising radioprotection efficacy.
-The current oral powder that is being tested can easily be further processed into a variety of easy to administer oral products.
-Additionally, because the active pharmaceutical ingredient in BIO 300 Oral Powder matches that of BIO 300 Oral Suspension, the team is able to use the oral suspension data to support the rapid development and regulatory approval of BIO 300 Oral Powder.
-Findings from this award were further supported by an FY18 Joint Warfighter Medical Research Program award to advance the development of this solid formulation of BIO 300.
-Included in this award are required human safety studies with the new more bioavailable BIO 300 Oral Powder.
+This formulation can be either encapsulated or tableted to create the oral dosage form desired for field operability.
+Further, because the active pharmaceutical ingredient in BIO 300 Oral Powder matches that of BIO 300 Oral Suspension, the researchers are able to use the Oral Suspension data to support the rapid development and regulatory approval of BIO 300 Oral Powder.

 Last updated Thursday, May 26, 2022